 4. Balances Cholesterol Levels

-Diabetics are more likely to have high levels of triglycerides and LDL or bad cholesterol, which make them prone to heart diseases.
-This is known as diabetic dyslipidemia.
+Diabetics are more likely to have high levels of triglycerides and LDL or bad cholesterol, which make them prone to

 In one study, people who had ashwagandha could lower cholesterol and triglycerides by 10% and 15%, respectively, than the control group who had daonil, a hypoglycemic drug.
 It also raised the levels of the good HDL cholesterol even though the test subjects had a higher calorie and fat intake.8